 Field tests with conventional dual-channel receivers (like SmartRadio SR162, advanSEA RX-100) showed that dAISy 2+ indeed has lower range and is slower to acquire targets.
 However dAISy 2+ clearly outperforms other low-cost receivers that we've tested (Quark-elec, MarineGadget).

 Our observation is, that with a good antenna dAISy is well suited to monitor local ship traffic.
 If you need maximum performance and are willing to pay for it, go with a receiver from the established brands.

 Warranty, shipping, etc.

-dAISy is professionally assembled in the USA.
+Our AIS receivers are professionally assembled in the USA.
 We offer a 12 month warranty on the product (excluding physical or water damage).
-Please contact us if dAISy prematurely fails or if you encounter any other technical issues.
+Please contact us if your AIS receiver prematurely fails or if you encounter any other technical issues.

-We ship with US Postal Service First Class Mail or DHL Express.
+We ship with US Postal Service First Class Mail, UPS and DHL Express.
 First Class Mail delivery is very reliable, however tracking is only available for a few countries.
 Please contact us if you have special shipping requirements.

 Note: For international shipping, VAT and other import or handling fees may be applied by your local customs.
 These are the responsibility of the recipient.
 We will always declare the purchase price excl. shipping.